JesseAlderliesten/InstallPkgs/README.md

 # InstallPkgs

 Repository containing utility functions to install R packages and obtain information about installed packages.
-Also contains information on installing R, RStudio, Rtools and GitHub.
+Also contains information on installing R, RStudio, and Rtools and setting up and using Git and GitHub.
 The information is intended for Windows-users and the code was run with R version 4.1.3 on Windows 10.